Peggy (dog): Film and television career

 Peggy (in costume as Dogpool) and Ryan Reynolds in 2024.

 Due to her success in the ugly dog competition, she appeared on television and eventually entered the film industry.
 She appeared on This Morning and BBC Breakfast, and later actor Ryan Reynolds posted a picture of Peggy in a Deadpool costume on social media, revealing that she would appear as an animal actor in the 2024 Marvel Cinematic Universe film Deadpool & Wolverine.
 Reynolds stated that he was a proponent for Peggy's inclusion in the film because "she feels like the animal manifestation of Wade Wilson."

 For the film, Peggy was trained by animal trainer Jules Tottman; she had no prior training.
 According to Reynolds, Peggy underwent more training for the film than his co-star Hugh Jackman.
 Jumping into Reynolds' arms on command took about eight weeks for her to learn, and she was coaxed into licking his face with cheese.
 Peggy walked the red carpet with Ryan Reynolds and Hugh Jackman at the film's premiere in London.
 To celebrate, HMV temporarily replaced the image of Nipper on their logo with Peggy.
 She also began making appearances at fan events and comic conventions to meet with fans.
 She also appeared at the 2025 Calgary Expo to help raise awareness and money for animal charities.

 In October 2024, Peggy was nominated for a Fidos Award for her work in Deadpool & Wolverine, and appeared with Fidos Awards founder Toby Rose to announce the 2025 longlist.
 Peggy went on to win the Comedy Canine Award and the BFI Best in World Award at the 2025 Fidos Awards.
 In December 2024, she appeared as a special guest on The Big Fat Quiz of the Year.
 Maximum Effort partnered with E & J Gallo Winery in 2025 to release a brand of boxed wine called "Ugly Estates", and Peggy served as the brand's spokesperson in an advertisement.

+In 2026, Holly Middleton used Peggy to endorse and promote a petition for the UK government to allow dogs to travel in-cabin on flights entering the country.